sysgoblin/PSURLScanio/docs/en-US/Search-UrlScanio.md

 ```

 ### -Server
-Limit results or return those which are related to the server provided
+Limit results or return those which are related to the server provided.

 ```yaml
 Type: String